faizaniqbalLC/faizaniqbalLC/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
       I'm Fizan Iqbal<br>
-     I'm Fizan Iqbal, a passionate JavaScript developer eager to collaborate with like-minded individuals under the pixels. <br>
+     A passionate JavaScript developer eager to collaborate with like-minded individuals under the pixels. <br>
 Together, let's explore the vast possibilities of JavaScript and create innovative solutions in the ever-evolving field of web development.<br>
     </i><br>
   </p>